AdobeDocs/experience-manager-64.en/help/communities/using/resources.md

 #### Timeline {#timeline}

-The Analytics Timeline report shows when events occur over time for this enablement resource :
+The Analytics Timeline report shows when events occur over time for this enablement resource:

 * **Views**
   a view is when a learner visits the resource details page